-Given this scenario the MCA believes that continuing to impose a cost orientation on GO plc. is not required and would likely be an undue remedy in these circumstances.
-The MCA therefore believes that at this stage of development in the market, the price control obligation can take the lighter form of prior notification and approval in the case of a price increase.
+In the consultation document, the MCA argued that given the market realities described above the imposition of a fully fletched cost orientation obligation on GO plc. was not required and would likely be an undue remedy.
+As an alternative, the MCA proposed that at this stage of development in the market, the price control obligation can take the lighter form of prior notification and approval mechanism, while still upholding costs justifications as the basis for price increases.